Musical Works: Adding, Changing and Deleting¶

 This field may be set as required for controlled writers.

 This is the fee kept by the publisher when royalties are paid and distributed.
 This field is not used in registrations.
 It is used only for royalty statement processing.
 Most small publishers don’t use it.

 It may also be set as required for controlled writers.
-If it is set as a part of a general agreement for the writer, it does not have to be set in
+Same rules apply as for

 Recordings (With Recording Artists and Record Labels)¶